 4. Self-Consistency

 Generate multiple independent reasoning paths for the same question, then aggregate answers by majority vote.
-This improves reliability on tasks where multiple approaches lead to the same correct answer — reducing random errors without changing the model.
+Improves reliability on tasks where multiple approaches lead to the same correct answer.

 import asyncio